hanabi/hanabi.github.io/README.md

 * Here, Cathy can assume the *Double-Copy Bluff*, but this situation is different - she can immediately blind-play either card as red 2.
 * However, she should always play her *Finesse Position* card, in case it is a *Pestilent Bluff* instead of a *Double-Copy* bluff.

+### The Just-In-Time Fix Clue (To Fix a Layered Finesse with a Lie Component)

+* When performing a *Layered Finesse* with a *Lie Component*, it is important to wait until the last moment to give the *Fix Clue*.
+This is because after recieving the *Fix Clue*, the player will not play any more blind cards.
+* Thus, you should first wait for all of the "good" blind cards to play, and THEN give the *Fix Clue*.

 ### The Trash Push Prompt/Finesse

 * If you see that a player *Trash Pushes* an unplayable one-away card, it is a signal to you that you have the connecting card.